-This unique facility houses approximately 439 sophomore students in a variety of housing configurations: theme units, apartments and suites.
+This unique facility houses nearly 450 students in a variety of housing configurations: theme units, apartments and suites.
 All of the living arrangements feature a common living area and the theme units and apartments are equipped with kitchens.
 Single rooms are also available in the theme units and apartments.
+Although designed primarily for second year residents, third and fourth year residents may also be assigned in this facility.